-

 Withholding and deduction of dividend tax

 Dividend tax is withheld from the profit distributed to shareholders.
-Shareholders can deduct the withholding from the balance payable on their income tax or company tax returns.
+Shareholders can deduct the withholding from the balance payable on their income tax or corporate tax returns.
 If a company receives a dividend on the shares it owns in another company it can deduct the dividend tax from the balance of its corporation tax payable.
 A private individual can deduct it from the balance of income tax payable.

 Dividend tax exemption or refund